renepacchaux/this-ux-design-portfolio/README.md

 Think about what can make its all the way to the presentation stage.
 Apps in use range from Figma all the way to powerpoint.
 Here, we also be using use Webflow.

-This setup allows me to keep motivated while looking into different industries.

-## portflowlio
+I've since decided to that to keep motivated in a UX design transition, taking my background from creative fields bound to this publishable setup allows me to keep motivated as I discover where I can stay industry-versatile.

 ### The Design Tools

 If it is a new project, I pick my work as user waypoints.
 Aesthetic is not the focus when I first unpack a new design solution.